Click the headers to expand content.

-- Click the Email tab, and then click the Email Series tab.
+- Click the Email Series tab.

 - On the Email Series tab, click the + Create Email Series button to the right of the window.

-Set Up the Series
+Step 2: Set Up the Series

-Select the Audience
+Step 3: Select the Audience

 - Submitted a Facebook Lead Ad—Enables you to select a specific Facebook Lead Ad to trigger the Email Series.
 In other words, when a supporter responds to a Lead Ad that you have selected here, that supporter will be signed up for the Email Series.
-Click the pencil icon to open a new window that will list all of the Lead Ads you may choose from.
+Click the pencil icon to open a new window that will list all of the Lead Ads from which to choose.

 - Is Added to a Group—Enables you to select a specific group to trigger the Email Series.
 In other words, when a supporter is added to the group that you have selected here, that supporter will be signed up for the Email Series.
-Click the pencil icon to open a new window that will list all of the groups you may choose from.
+Click the pencil icon to open a new window that will list all of the groups from which to choose.

 - New Imported Supporters—Enables you to send the Email Series to only newly imported supporters.

-NOTE: some options require that you choose Any supporters, New supporters only, or Existing supporters only.
+Some options require that you choose Any supporters, New supporters only, or Existing supporters only.
 For example, you can choose to send the Email Series to only new supporters, existing supporters, OR new and existing supporters ("All") who submit a particular form.

-- Select an option for Never enroll members of these groups and Never enroll these supporters.
-This will prevent specific groups or individuals from being enrolled in this series--even when they meet the triggering criteria.
+Select an option for Never enroll members of these groups and Never enroll these supporters.
+This will prevent specific groups or individuals—such as foundation employees— from being enrolled in this series, even when they meet the triggering criteria.

 - EXIT TRIGGERED BY ACTIVITY—Enables you to choose activities that automatically take a supporter out of the Email Series.
 For example, if you had an Email Series for fundraising, you can take supporters out of the series when they make a donation.
 This will prevent them from getting additional emails from the Email Series.